 What is more durable?
 Stamped concrete or concrete pavers

 Brick pavers are significantly stronger than stamped concrete and can handle all outdoor living weather conditions, and traffic.
 For high foot and vehicle traffic areas, stamped concrete is not ideal because concrete cracks and breaks under pressure.
 In areas with heavy rain and cold winters ( like our Canadian winters!) where the ground is prone to expanding and heaving, stamped concrete accelerates cracking.

 To help make stamped concrete more resistant to cracking it is constructed with control joints that are typically cut through the pattern on the concrete.
 This control joint detracts from the overall look of the finished product, and may make homeowners dislike the look of the finished hardscape project.

 Repair and replacement

 In the unlikely event that your pave patio gets a crack, or cannot be cleaned, they are easily replaced by removing the individual pavers, adding base material if needed, a layer of sand, and putting in a new one.
 You can even DIY, if need be, and concrete pavers are easy to find in store, so this makes finding a color match much easier.
 This makes your outdoor living space useable again in a short amount of time, and because of how easy it is to replace the individual concrete pavers, is a low maintenance option for paver patio installations.

 Stamped concrete on the other hand is not as simple to fix.
 A contractor will need to come and patch the damaged area, or cut it out.
 Matching the existing concrete with a new patch or repair is hard because the concrete fades over time.

 Whatever option you choose, be sure that you keep all of these factors in mind when choosing which product to go with.
-Hardscape projects of any kind can add richness and beauty to your outdoor space and are definitely worth the investment.
+Hardscape projects of any kind can add richness and beauty to your outdoor living space and are definitely worth the investment.